scm-manager/scm-manager/docs/en/user/repo/index.md

 Beneath creating new repositories you also may import existing repositories to SCM-Manager.
 Just use the Switcher on top right to navigate to the import page and fill the import wizard with the required information.

 Your repository will be added to SCM-Manager and all repository data including all branches and tags will be imported.
+In addition to the normal repository import, there is the possibility to import a repository archive with metadata.
+This repository archive must have been exported from another SCM manager and is checked for data compatibility during import.

 ![Import Repository](assets/import-repository.png)